|

 else who has one stored away do the same.
 We can exhibit them and have

 a straw poll on the best design.
+Trading chuspas could also be in order.

-Other weavings would also be easy to pack and interesting to exhibit.
+Other weavings would also be easy to pack and interesting to exhibit.---

 hasta